jajuangarvin/jajuangarvin/README.md

 - 👋 Hi, I’m @jajuangarvin
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning Python
 - 📫 You can connect with me on LinkedIn